kobolog/gorb/README.md

 # REST API

-- `PUT /service/<service>` creates a new virtual service with provided options.
-Payload format is as follows:
+- `PUT /service/<service>` creates a new virtual service with provided options:
 ```json
 {
     "address": "10.0.0.1",